-On May 1, 2017, in connection with his employment agreement, we granted Harry Hagerty an option to purchase up to 400,000 shares of our common stock, with an exercise price of 0.60 per share, which option vests as follows: (i) immediately as to the first 100,000 shares of stock, (ii) as to the next 300,000 shares of stock, 100,000 shares on each of the first, second and third anniversary of the effective date of Mr. Hagerty's employment agreement.
+As previously disclosed, on May 1, 2017, in connection with his employment agreement, we granted Mr. Hagerty an option to purchase up to 400,000 shares of our common stock, with an exercise price of 0.60 per share, which option vests as follows: (i) immediately as to the first 100,000 shares of stock, (ii) as to the next 300,000 shares of stock, 100,000 shares on each of the first, second and third anniversary of the effective date of Mr. Hagerty's employment agreement.
 The option must be exercised within five years from the date of grant or 90 days from the date of Mr. Hagerty's separation from us.
-The option was issued pursuant to Section 4(a)(2) of the Securities Act of 1933, as amended, (the "Securities Act") and rules and regulations promulgated thereunder.
-Our reliance upon Section 4(a)(2) of the Securities Act was based in part upon the following factors: (a) the issuance of the securities was in connection with an isolated private transaction which did not involve any public offering; (b) there was only a single offeree; (c) there were no subsequent or contemporaneous public offerings of the securities took place directly between the offeree and us.
+The option was issued pursuant to Section 4(a)(2) of the Securities Act and rules and regulations promulgated thereunder.

+Our reliance upon Section 4(a)(2) of the Securities Act in granting the aforementioned options to purchase shares of our common stock was based in part upon the following factors: (a) each of the issuances of the securities was in connection with an isolated private transaction which did not involve any public offering; (b) there were a limited number of offerees; (c) there were no subsequent or contemporaneous public offerings of the securities by us; and (d) the negotiations for the issuance of the securities took place directly between the offeree and us.